cfkubo/rmq-workshop/k8s/readme.md

 ### Enable Plugins on RMQ Server

+**NOTE** : We have enabled the plugin using rmq yaml.
+This is not required if you have enabled the plugin using rmq yaml.

 ```
 kubectl -n default exec my-tanzu-rabbit-server-0 -- rabbitmq-plugins enable rabbitmq_stream
 kubectl -n default exec my-tanzu-rabbit-server-0 --rabbitmq-plugins enable rabbitmq_stream_management